yogi-25/Bootstrap_Framework/README.md

 # Bootstrap_Framework
+In Layman’s terms, Bootstrap is just a huge CSS library with styles added to ‘classes’ and allowing us to reuse these classes.
 # Objectives
 1.Use Bootstrap to build a responsive navigation bar 2.Use Bootstrap to build a responsive content grid